 seo_relevant_filename as seorelevantfilename (not good)

-It should be noticed that .html, .htm and .php and any other extension do NOTHING for your visitors, and they are simply a means of offloading some of the work of configuring your webserver properly onto your visitors.
-In effect you are asking your site vistors to tell your webserver HOW to produce the page, not which one?
+You should notice that .html, .htm, .php and any other extension do NOTHING for your visitors, and they are simply a means of offloading some of the work of configuring your webserver properly onto your visitor's.
+In effect, you are asking your site visitors to tell your webserver HOW to produce the page, not which one?

-Many Web masters think that its a good idea to use filename without using extension.
-It may help you but not a whole lot.
+Many Web masters think that it is a good idea to use filename without using extension.
+It may help you, but not a whole lot.

-From Search Engine Optimization point of view URL sub-directory name hardly matters.
-You try giving any keyword in any search and you will not find any sub-directory name matching with your keywords.
-But from user point of view you should keep very much abbreviated sub-directory name.
+From Search Engine Optimization point of view, URL sub-directory name hardly matters.
+You can try giving any keyword in any search, and you will not find any sub-directory name matching with your keywords.
+But from the user's point of view, you should keep an abbreviated sub-directory name.

-Use web page file name short, simple, descriptive and relevant to page content.
+Keep the web page filename short, simple, descriptive, and relevant to the page content.

-Try to use maximum 3-4 keywords in your file name and these keywords should be appeared in your web page title as well.
+Try to use a maximum of 3-4 keywords in your filename, and these keywords should appear on your web page title as well.

-Separate all keyword with hyphen rather than with underscore.
+Separate all keywords with hyphen rather than with underscore.

-Keep your sub directories name as shorter as possible.
+Keep your sub-directories name as short as possible.

-Keep the file size fewer than 101K though because Google chops almost everything above that.
+Restrict the file size to less than 101K because Google chops almost everything above that.